Denis Maydanov: 2022 invasion

 When asked about domestic opposition to the war he claimed there was no room for peace activism, saying "to be both a pacifist and a patriot is now simply impossible!"
 He also told Russia-24 he supports efforts to block access to Facebook, Instagram, and Twitter, and increase controls on VKontakte and Odnoklassniki "for the duration of the special operation" in order to "control misinformation."

 In late February 2022, Maydanov was sanctioned by the European Union, part of a comprehensive travel ban and foreign asset seizure package implemented against members of the State Duma who voted to recognize the Ukrainian regions of Donetsk and Luhansk as independent republics in violation of the Minsk agreements, and authorize Russian military intervention.

 On March 26, 2022, Maydanov and Roman Razum, leader of the ensemble of the 2nd Army Corps of the Luhansk People's Republic released a collaboration called "Victory is ours" in support of the Russian attack on Ukraine.
 In April and May 2022, Maydanov participated in a series of concerts organized in order to support the 2022 Russian invasion of Ukraine.

 Personal life

 Maydanov is married to Natalya Maydanova (née Kolesnikova).
 Born in Tashkent, Uzbek SSR in 1981, she has acted in his music videos on occasion, and serves as his creative director.
 The two met when Natalya went to support her friend in an audition for Fabrika Zvyozd ("Star Factory"), an influential televised talent competition which Maydanov was attending.
 Together they have two children, Vlada, born in 2008, and Borislav, born in 2013.
-In 2022, Maydanov began performing with 13 year old Vlada, whom he says wants to "continue the musical dynasty", predicting she would begin an independent career at age 15.
+In 2022, Maydanov began performing with 13 year old Vlada, who he says wants to "continue the musical dynasty", predicting she would begin an independent career at age 15.